DavidDump/bakalar/functions.md

-## List of all the functions in the codebase
+# List Of All The Functions
-This is a list of all the functions that are present in the benex compiler codebase, aswell as a short description of what each function does.
+This is a list of all the functions that are present in the Benex compiler codebase, aswell as a short description of what each function does.

 ### Lexer
 ```c